jesseloudon/jesseloudon.github.io/_posts/2020-05-18-Cloud Governance with Azure Policy Part 2.markdown

 }
 ```

-You may notice above that I’m setting principalType into a parameter – this is so other possible values such as “Group” or “ServicePrincipal” can easily be used with the same custom policy definition.
+You may notice above that I’m setting `principalType` into a parameter – this is so other possible values such as `Group` or `ServicePrincipal` can easily be used with the same custom policy definition.

-Within paramaters.principalType.defaultValue I'm also setting it to "User" so the parameter value is automatically filled when you are creating/assigning the policy in Azure.
+Within `paramaters.principalType.defaultValue` I'm also setting it to `User` so the parameter value is automatically filled when you are creating/assigning the policy in Azure.

 Running this custom policy definition in Azure against my subscription shows 4 out of 8 non-compliant resources.
 So that means there are 4 User role assignments out of 8 total role assignments in my subscription.